A Kids Book About Suicide

 For Ages 5+

-Angela N. Frazier, MPH, is a speaker and mental health influencer.
-She received her bachelor’s of science in Health Sciences and Communication from Portland State University and holds a master’s in Public Health from UTHealth School of Public Health.
-In 2017, Angela founded an organization, Sisters in Public Health, to connect all women in public health.
+Angela N. Frazier (she/her), MPH, is a speaker and mental health influencer.
+She received her bachelor of science in health sciences and communication from Portland State University and holds a master in public health from UTHealth School of Public Health.
+In 2017, Angela founded an organization, Sisters in Public Health, to connect to women in public health.

 Hardback Size: 8in. x 10in.